rodklerc/stp-preprocessing/README.md

 The graph is constructed by scanning all connections (using the linked connections client) in a given time range.
 This time range should be chosen in such a way that the edge weights will reflect the frequency of the corresponding connection over the period of one year.
+If a certain connection doesn't exist for the given time range, then queries using the transfer pattern data constructed based on the connections in this time range will not take this connection into account.

 Step 2: Clustering the graph
 ============================